blazium-engine/rune_docs/docs/rune-interface/localization.md

 ### Base Language File

-The application includes a base English language file (`en_US.po`) with 306 translation entries covering all UI strings.
+The application includes a base English language file (`en_US.po`) with 326 translation entries covering all UI strings, including MCP-related tools and tray/minimize settings.
 This file serves as the template for creating translations in other languages.

 ### Special Files